bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 So, if $\text{Public Savings} = T-G>0$, we have a surplus and if $\text{Public Savings}=T-G<0$, we have a deficit.

+### Market for loanable funds

+Please review from the slides

 ---
 ## Unemployment